Spravato for Depression Treatment

 Spravato for Depression

 Spravato for depression treatment has become a more common way to access the benefits of ketamine for mental health.
-The nasal spray is a brand-name prescription medication that is prescribed for adults with the following conditions:
+The esketamine nasal spray is a brand-name prescription medication that is prescribed for adults with the following conditions:

 • Treatment-resistant depression (TRD): TRD is depression that hasn’t improved even after a patient has tried two or more antidepressant medications.
 TRD is diagnosed only when treatment includes different classes of medication used for a reasonable amount of time without showing any improvements in moods or experiencing unsatisfactory results (such as intolerable side effects).